Welcome to today's edition of the Rush 24-7 podcast.

 You know, he was the pride and joy of the wacko left.

-We've got a war hero.
+We got a war hero.

 He got somebody who looks good in a uniform.

-The wackos love the guy, but I will never forget Hackett's campaign.
+The Wackos love the guy, but I will never forget Hackett's campaign.

-Uh, you know, he would raise money nationally and try to sound just like George W. Bush.
+You know, he would raise money nationally and try to sound just like George W. Bush.

-He go back to the district.
+He'd go back to the district.

 His ads locally differed mightily from his ads nationally.

-Uh and uh the media and the Democrats are all excited, this this remember, this was going to be the test case.
+Remember, this was going to be the test case.

 This was going to show that the country was fed up with Bush.